pooja15solanki/books15/readme.md

 Base Url : https://books15.herokuapp.com/

 Database configurations are in file db.js
-Database is used as sqlite
+Database is used as clearDB

 Run:
 Step 1 : Go to https://books15.herokuapp.com/